cockroachdb/docs/v21.1/movr-flask-use-case.md

 ### Reducing application latency

 To limit the latency between client and application server requests, you need to deploy your application such that requests are routed to the application deployment closest to the client.
-This requires a global load balancer that can redirect traffic to application deployments, based on client location.
+This requires a global load balancer that can redirect traffic to application deployments based on client location.

 We cover setting up an external load balancer in [Deploy a Global, Serverless Application](movr-flask-deployment.html).